 Or, perhaps it will wake them up.
 That when city slickers show up with a load of poop and tell them it smells like roses, maybe they'll realize they're getting sold a load of...poop.

 Maybe they're literally unloading their crap on the idiot country bumpkins, ruining our land and our water supply, and we're lining up begging for it.
 Because it's FREE.

 So, as I close my bedroom window because the wind's blowing our direction and stench of their "cheap fertilizer" is infiltrating my house, and all the other houses for miles around, and I feel a headache coming on, and as I tell my daughters a bold faced lie, don't worry, I'm sure it couldn't be the farm over our water supply.
+(The aquifer for a large proportion of Oklahoma.)
 I'm sure the water won't be contaminated with human feces and pharmaceuticals, don't worry dear children.

 Don't worry, my child, who has an autoimmune system that was tanked by this toxic world before she reached the age of seven.

 Don't worry.
 I'm sure the grown ups of this world value our children's health more than their bulging wallets.

 Maybe I will tick off this town.
 Maybe I will lose friends over this.
 Maybe I will start a feud among neighbors.

 Maybe I will change a few minds about cheap.
 Cheap food.
 Cheap "fertilizer".
 Cheap healthcare.

 Their ability to have children themselves one day (read about the part about the hormones, peeps.)
 Ask your neighbor how many baby cows their mommas have lost in the last few years, since they started using Humanure.